 11.1.
-Reallocation of funds from one expense heading of the approved budget to another, as detailed in the Grant Agreement, requires written permission from FightMND.
+Reallocation of funds from one expense heading of the approved budget to another, as detailed in the grant agreement, requires written permission from FightMND.

 11.2.
-Grantees will be required to complete a Grant Agreement Amendment Application detailing any and all proposed changes to the Trial.
-Applications must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to the FightMND Research Co-ordinator, Dr Davor Stanic, by email at researchgrants@fightmnd.org.au.
-FightMND must be kept informed at all times of any changes to the original grant funded and the Grant Agreement.
+Grantees will be required to submit a letter to FightMND detailing any and all proposed changes to the trial, and complete a Grant Agreement Deed of Variation.
+Letters/Deeds of Variation must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to FightMND by email to Dr Davor Stanic at researchgrants@fightmnd.org.au.
+FightMND must be kept informed at all times of any changes to the original grant funded and the grant agreement.

 11.3.
-Any request for major changes in the terms of the Clinical Trial Grant, e.g. for additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.
+Any request for major changes in the terms of the Clinical Trial Grant, e.g. For additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.